How to visit France in Melbourne

 Indulge in the city's best croissants

 Looking for Melbourne’s most celebrated croissants?
 The New York Times reckons Lune’s are the best in the world.
 As in Paris, they’re baked on-site throughout the day.
 Order a twice-baked almond croissant to enjoy with a coffee.
-Or savour Rustica’s tasty take on that croissant-doughnut lovechild, the cronut.
+Or savour a waffle-slash-croissant hybrid from cute newcomer LeMuse.
 For croissants with an Australasian twist, there’s Agathé Pâtisserie hidden under a staircase in Royal Arcade.
 Unexpected flavours include matcha and pandan, peach crumble and raspberry.

 Visit an entire café dedicated to Croque Monsieur

-Tucked away in one of Melbourne's tiniest hidden laneways is where you'll find Croque Melbourne, a French toastie wonderland from the team behind Roule Galette.
+Tucked away in one of Melbourne's tiniest hidden laneways is where you'll find Croque Melbourne.
+This French toastie wonderland is from the team behind Roule Galette.
 The classic croque is a cheesy, melty masterpiece cooked to perfection on artisan bread.
 Savour the house made béchamel sauce and pretend you're in France.
 Visit again for the salmon and avo grilled cheese, then grab flaky croissants and Danishes to go.

 Discover more